isomerpages/cris-corp/_about/About CRIS.md

 ##### **Respect**
 * We recognise every employee as individuals with unique strengths.
-* We create open and safe spaces for employees to growth and develop.
+* We create open and safe spaces for employees to grow and develop.
 * We value diversity, inclusivity and fairness.

 ##### **Integrity**